Aufeis: Formation

 Aufeis accumulates during winter along stream and river valleys in arctic and subarctic environments.
 It forms by upwelling of river water behind ice dams, or by ground-water discharge.
-The latter mechanism prevails in high-gradient alpine streams as they freeze solid.
-Ground-water discharge is blocked by ice, perturbing the steady-state condition and causing a small incremental rise in the local water table until discharge occurs along the bank and over the top of the previously formed ice.
+The latter mechanism prevails in high gradient alpine streams as they freeze solid.
+Groundwater discharge is blocked by ice, perturbing the steady state condition and causing a small incremental rise in the local water table until discharge occurs along the bank and over the top of the previously formed ice.
 Successive ice layers can grow and expand, attaining areas of ~25+ km^{2} and thicknesses of 6+ m.
-Aufeis typically melts out during summer and will often form in the same place year after year.
+Aufeis typically melt out during summer and will often form in the same place year after year.

 River aufeis form when the cross-sectional area of a stream channel becomes locally restricted as ice accumulates during winter.
 Such restrictions or "choke-points" result in bulk overflow and local increases in hydrostatic pressure, causing water to move upward through fissures onto the original ice layer.
-This overflowing water subsequently freezes to produce additional ice layers, thus explaining the origin of the term aufeis.
+The overflowing water subsequently freezes to produce additional ice layers, thus explaining the origin of the term aufeis.
 This process, repeated through the long arctic winter, can generate large volumes of ice, with some aufeis in arctic Alaska—where they are also known as "icings"—attaining areas of 20+ km^{2} and localized thicknesses of 6+ m.
 The cumulative area of late-winter aufeis in the Sagavanirktok River drainage alone, for example, ranges from 102 to 103 km^{2}.